cho-nado/MAI-Architecture_labs/README.md

-# Архитектура 2024год
+# Architecture 2024
-## Сервис доставки
+## Delivery Service

-Приложение должно содержать следующие данные:
+The application should contain the following entities:
-- Пользователь
+- User
-- Посылка
+- Package
-- Доставка
+- Delivery

-Реализовать API:
+Implement API:

-- Создание нового пользователя
+- Creating a new user
-- Поиск пользователя по логину
+- Searching for a user by login
-- Поиск пользователя по маске имя и фамилии
+- Searching for a user by name and surname (mask)
-- Создание посылки
+- Creating a package
-- Получение посылок пользователя
+- Retrieving user's packages
-- Создание доставки от пользователя к пользователю
+- Creating a delivery from one user to another
-- Получение информации о доставке по получателю
+- Retrieving delivery information by recipient
-- Получение информации о доставке по отправителю
+- Retrieving delivery information by sender